hailmikhail/FUS_wiki/Prepare-PC-for-modlist.md

 # Steam Config

+First of all, we highly recommend not using any supersampling, neither in Steam/Oculus, nor ingame.
+Set everything to 100%.
+Supersampling is a very inefficient way of anti-aliasing and given the hunger for performance in Skyrim VR you most likely will drop into reprojection when you try using it.

 ## Disable the Steam Overlay

 The Steam Overlay can cause issues with ENB and is recommended to be turned off.